 This isn’t to suggest that all picky eaters have a psychological disorder.
 Nor does it mean that cajoling or bribing a child to eat more or different foods will prevent future problems.

 Although the Pediatrics study showed a correlation between picky eating and anxiety, depression, and/or ADHD, it didn’t show cause.
 That is, children who were picky eaters were more likely to have such conditions, but there was no indication that selective eating led to the development of such problems—or vice versa.
-It could be that in children with heightened sensitivity to experiences in general, the sensitivity extends to the taste, texture, and appearance of their food.
+A recent study suggests that in children with heightened sensitivity to experiences in general, the sensitivity extends to the taste, texture, and appearance of their food.

 Tips for tempting picky eaters